 Of course, your first priority is to choose the outdoor area that will serve as your haven for maximum relaxation.
 There are obvious contenders: your front porch, your second-floor balcony, your back patio, the area underneath the tree canopy in your garden.
-However, if you don’t have a separate spot in your backyard set aside for comfortable outdoor furniture don’t panic.
-You can create a retreat anywhere!
+However, if you don’t have a separate spot in your backyard set aside for comfortable outdoor furniture, don’t panic.
+You can carve out a retreat literally anywhere!

-Installing a cozy swing next to your side garden can be the ideal spot to sip some tea, read a book, or bird watch.
+Installing a cozy swing next to your side garden can be the ideal place to sip some tea, read a book, or bird watch.
 A reliable spot of shade in your yard can prove the best location for a matching pair of Adirondack chairs and a side table for drinks.
+Setting out rocking chairs on a small balcony makes for a perfect place to people watch.
 Use your imagination and work with the space you have to create something wholly your own.

 Nothing will destroy your serenity faster than your next-door neighbor staring at you slack-jawed from their kitchen window.
 Creating your own retreat is all about escaping uninterrupted.
 Enclosed or semi-enclosed outdoor spaces tend to be cozier and more relaxing — especially if your neighbors are close by.

-A free-standing canopy is a great way to add shade, plus you can enclose yourself inside by adding outdoor curtains on each side.
-Head to the local hardware store and brainstorm solutions that will keep you closed off from onlookers.
+A free-standing canopy or a pergola is a great way to add shade from the noonday sun.
+As a bonus, you can add outdoor curtains to maintain your privacy.
+Head to the local hardware store to find curtain hooks and rods that will help keep you closed off from onlookers.

-Once you’ve laid the groundwork it’s time to fill your space with durable and comfortable weather-resistant furniture.
+Once you’ve laid the groundwork with space and privacy, it’s time to fill your designated area with durable and comfortable weather-resistant furniture.
 What you ultimately choose should align with your preferred use of the space.

-If you are creating your retreat along your front porch you can’t go wrong with a Yacht Club 3-Piece Rocker Set.
-The low maintenance rockers provide hours of comfort with contoured seats.
-If you have a great view and prefer reading or knitting stick with classic rockers.
+If you are creating your retreat along your front porch you can’t go wrong with a set of rocking chairs.
+Our low-maintenance rockers provide hours of comfort with contoured seats, perfect for reading or catching up with a friend.

-If you intend to warm up next to roaring fire making s’mores we insist you consider the Yacht Club 3-Piece Adirondack Set.
-Adirondack chairs are the top choice for casual comfort, and the HDPE recycled lumber is resistant to food and beverage.
-Bright, vivid color options are great for a light-hearted and fun space.
+If you intend to warm up next to roaring fire making s’mores, we insist you consider the noble Adirondack chair.
+This classic staple offers angled seating that never goes out of style.
+Our Adirondack chairs are the top choice for casual comfort … and they’re ultra-durable.
+The HDPE recycled lumber is resistant to food and beverage stains, so you won’t even have to worry about spilling that glass of Malbec.
+Bright, vivid color options are great for a lighthearted, convivial outdoor entertaining space.

 Have you ever experienced the absolute peace of gently gliding back and forth in a garden?
-If not we highly recommend installing the Cape Cod Adirondack 48” Glider in the midst of your sprawling flowers and shrubs.
-Create a canopy above the glider and spend your afternoons telling stories to the grandkids or cozying up with your spouse.
+If not we highly recommend installing a glider amid your sprawling flowers and shrubs.
+Create a shaded canopy above your glider or bench, and spend your afternoons telling stories to the grandkids or cozying up with your significant other.

-If you enjoy having friends over for hours of free-flowing gab you can’t pass up the Rockport 4-Piece Deep Seating Conversation Group.
+If you enjoy having friends over for hours of free-flowing gab, you can’t pass up a deep-seating outdoor set with matching chairs and sofas.
 Stay comfy late into the night, opening another bottle of wine and letting the good times roll.
-The marine grade cushions dry quickly in case it begins to rain and you have to rush indoors.
+The marine-grade cushions dry quickly in case it begins to rain and you have to rush indoors.

 5: Added Comfort

-Step outside, survey your space, and start making some choices to finally have that peaceful outdoor retreat you’ve dreamed about.
-Once you put the finishing touches on your space you can slip out of the house whenever you like to reconnect with the outdoors.
+Now it’s time to step outside, survey your space, and start making some choices to finally have that peaceful outdoor space you’ve always dreamed about.
+Once you put the finishing touches on your space, you can slip out of the house whenever you like to reconnect with the outdoors.
 Just remember to occasionally clean your furniture to keep it looking like new!